 - Pilot testing and assessing accuracy: In December 2008, a pilot test of the approach began in two practices (an otolaryngology and internal medicine clinic); program leaders chose these sites because managers had expressed enthusiasm for the program, and clinic physicians expressed a willingness to participate.
 Before commencing the process, the manager visited the clinics to meet with physicians and frontline staff to explain the program and provide staff with training and tools (e.g., scripts) to assist in recruiting patient observers.
 In response to task force concerns about the accuracy of patient observations, the pilot test included selected use of an independent observer who accompanied the patient into the examination room of a subset of physicians who agreed to be observed.
 (Patients also had to agree but were not told why the observer was present.)
 As noted, this test confirmed the accuracy of the patient-as-observer approach.

 - Sharing success stories, expanding program: After the initial pilot, hospital administrators invited program leaders to educate physician and nurse leaders about the initiative and the successful pilot; the vice president of ambulatory services and the manager of ambulatory quality and patient safety attended various meetings over a period of several months, explaining the program and sharing results from the pilot.
 Some physicians initially expressed skepticism and resistance to the idea, fearing it would negatively affect patient–provider relationships.
 However, after hearing these presentations, many departments became supporters.
-The program has now been adopted by 141 outpatient clinics, 2 satellite outpatient centers with one more location expected to be added in June 2013, outpatient clinics at Johns Hopkins Bayview Medical Center, a 350-bed community hospital, and 41 Johns Hopkins Community Physicians locations.
+The program has now been adopted by 141 outpatient clinics, 4 satellite outpatient centers, outpatient clinics at Johns Hopkins Bayview Medical Center, a 350-bed community hospital, and 41 Johns Hopkins Community Physicians locations.
 Participation remains voluntary.

 - Implementing scanning system: Although all tabulations and analysis have previously been done by hand, a scanning system currently under development will allow automated tabulation of results, thus reducing the labor effort involved and freeing up resources to focus more on quality improvement.